 In 2016 alone, according to Statista, global sales for retail ecommerce were recorded at a whopping $1.85 trillion and are expected by 2021 to reach $4.88 trillion.

-Retailers are also readying themselves to adopt IoT in a bid to improve the experiences of consumers across the world.
+Retailers are also readying themselves to adopt Internet of Things in a bid to improve the experiences of consumers across the world.
 This just goes to show that both ecommerce and retail sectors need to stay on top of trends in the digital marketing space to stay profitable and competitive.

 But just how is ecommerce set to gain immensely from IoT?
 What changes are taking place or being adopted today, and how does this change ecommerce?
 Will ecommerce businesses be able to make an impact to their operations and tap potential consumers?